sadiul-hakim/Pigeon/Study.md

+`This project is written in In-memory STOMP broker.
+This is not raw websocket.
+Raw websocket does not have structure.
+Everything is manual.
+Best performance can be produced by Raw WebSocket + Kafka.
+Second best performance can be produced by STOMP + VT + RabbitMQ/Redis.
+Least performance can be produced by STOMP + VT (Current Setup).`

 # WebSocket

 `In Spring WebSocket if you want to send data to a specific user, use the username not anything else.`